 Kristina came from a background of abuse and drugs.
-After crying out to God to save her in her early 20s, she started a new chapter in her life by joining the Christian Women’s Job Corps of Rusk County, Texas.
-Tutors at the CWJC helped Kristina complete her GED, allowing her to pursue her dream of becoming a nurse.
-The CWJC of Rusk County exists to give women like Kristina a chance to get back on her feet.
-Women who come to them can receive instruction in basic job skills, GED and literacy tutoring, and English-as-a-second-language courses.
+After crying out to God to save her in her early 20s, she started a new chapter in her life by joining the Christian Women’s Job Corps (CWJC) of Rusk County, Texas.
+Tutors helped Kristina complete her GED, allowing her to pursue her dream of becoming a nurse.
+CWJC of Rusk County exists to give women like Kristina a chance to get back on their feet.
+Participants can receive instruction in basic job skills, GED and literacy tutoring, and English as a second language courses.
 They also have the opportunity to earn supplemental income by working in the small jewelry and crafts business at the site.
-Kristina designs the colorful Fruit of the Spirit Bracelet, which was the first product CWJC has offered through WorldCrafts.

 Graffiti 2 Works

 Fleeing persecution in their native countries, such as Sudan, Bhutan, Burma, and Egypt, refugees often encounter new and threatening challenges upon arrival in the United States.
-Children are drawn into crime, parents are treated with disdain and overworked, and even basic tasks seem like impossible puzzles.
-Refugee Beads exists to provide hope, a sense of community, and needed income for refugees living in the Atlanta area.
-The jewelry created by these women is marketed across America to benefit their families.
-Many of the women are the wives of refugee pastors serving their own people groups.
+Children are drawn into crime, parents are treated with disdain and overworked, and even the most basic tasks seem impossible.
+Refugee Beads provides hope, a sense of community, and needed income for refugees living in the Atlanta area.

 Refugee Sewing Society